FailAcademy/learning/wdp-vancouver/_lessons/week-03/01-javascript-objects.md

 ## Exercise 2

-Using the "library" object from the previous example, finish implementing the logic for the `returnBook` and `close` methods.
+Using the `library` object from the previous example, finish implementing the logic for the `returnBook` and `close` methods.
 Be sure to implement the following logic in your methods:

 - You should not be able to return a book that is not lent
 - The `open` property should be changed when you close the library
-- *Anything else?*
+- _Anything else?_

 ```js
 const library = {